gorilla-co/odata-query/README.rst

 -------

 Got any questions or ideas?
 We'd love to hear from you.
-Check out our :ref:`contributing guidelines <contributing>` for ways to offer feedback and contribute.
+Check out our `contributing guidelines`_ for ways to offer feedback and contribute.